 "I know," he said.
 "Of course I understand all that-superimposed layers of warmer air that might have bent the ray; vortices in the higher levels that might have produced just that effect of the captured aurora.
 I admit it's all possible.
-I'll even admit it's all probable, but damn me, Doc, if I BELIEVE it!
-I had too clearly the feeling of a CONSCIOUS force, a something that KNEW exactly what it was doing--and had a REASON for it."
+I'll even admit it's all probable, but damn me, Doc, if I believe it!
+I had too clearly the feeling of a conscious force, a something that knew exactly what it was doing-and had a reason for it."

-It was mid-afternoon.
+T WAS mid-afternoon.